ajesler/Arduino-RGBEffects/README.md

 There is a commit which adds a new effect called [Blink](https://github.com/ajesler/Arduino-RGBEffects/commit/f985f01e614ff6f0f3d7ecba7096ab1712977045).

 If you want to share your effect, send a pull request with your changes.

+### Debugging effects

+If you want to see what colour the update call is setting, change the 0 to a 1 in the line `#define DEBUG_COLOURS_ENABLED (0)` at the top of RGBEffects.h.

 ## Backlog